prog4biol/pfb2019/README.md

 -rwxr-xr-x  1 sprochnik  staff  60 Oct 16 14:29 hello.py
 ```

 The first 10 characters you see displayed on the line have special meanings.
 The first character (`-`) tells you what kind of file `hello.py` is. `-` means a normal file, `d` a directory, `l` a link.
 The next nine characters come in three sets of three.
-The first set refers to the your permissions, the second set your group's permissions and the last set to everyone else.
+The first set refers to the your permissions, the second set your group's permissions, and the last set to everyone else.
 Each three character set shows in order `rwx` for read, write, execute.
 If someone doesn't have a permission, a `-` is displayed instead of a letter.
 The three 'x' characters means anyone can execute or run this script.

 We also need to add a line at the beginning of the script that tells the shell to run python3 to interpret the script.
 This line starts with `#`, so it looks like a comment to python.
 The `!` (exclamation mark or bang) is important as is the space between `env` and `python3`.
 The program `/usr/bin/env` looks for where `python3` is installed and runs the script with `python3`.
 The details may seem a bit complex, but you can just copy and paste this 'magic' line.